awylie199/react-laravel/README.md

 # react-laravel-fork

-- Adjustmnets for loading components file based on language (i18n support)
+- Adjustments for loading components file based on language (i18n support)
 - Formatted in accordance with PSR2

 # react-laravel